litmuschaos/litmus-docs/website/docs/workflow-analytics.md

 ### Workflow Analytics

-As we have already discussed the workflow run graph in other parts of documentation, this section will focus on workflow analytics.
+As the workflow run graph has already been discussed in other parts of the documentation, this section will focus on workflow analytics.
 On clicking _**see workflow analytics**_, you will be redirected to the workflow analytics page for that particular workflow.

 <img src={require('./assets/workflow-analytics.png').default} width="1000" height="500" />

-On the workflow analytics page, In the first container, you will be able to see the details about the selected workflow such as the workflow name, workflow id, agent details(name, namespace, etc.), and the workflow run details like the last run as well as regularity.
+On the workflow analytics page, in the first container, you will be able to see the details about the selected workflow such as the workflow name, workflow id, agent details(name, namespace, etc.), and the workflow run details like the last run as well as regularity.

 On clicking on **show statistics**, you will be able to see the experiment statistics, average resiliency score and pass/fail ratio for the workflows/experiments.